Sansevieria Trifasciata Laurentii

 Keep in well-draining, sandy soil.
 Avoid using peat-based compost and opt for a cactus based mix, if you’re looking for a ready-mixed potting medium.

 Really not necessary but you can opt to use a weak cactus fertiliser during spring and summer.
-Don’t fertilise your snake plant in winter.
+Don’t fertilise in winter.

 Snake plants shouldn’t really be affected by pests and diseases, but if you have an infestation already in the house, make sure you move it away and treat it with neem oil if necessary.